daredloco/LoCa/README.md

     ]
 }
 ```
-The "Settings" part is necessary and needs to be added to every translation.
+The "Settings" part is necessary and needs to be added to every localization.
 After that comes the different pages (in this case "Page1").

 2) To translate you have 2 choices:
 ```php